Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 ## Motivation

 The goal of this application is to replace the traditional pencil and paper based golf score card.
-This application allows the user to easily write down and keep track of their golf score as the play.
+This application allows the user to easily write down and keep track of their golf score as they play.

 ## Build status